MohibTariq/A-Comprehensive-Machine-Learning-Based-Hybrid-Approach-for-Personalized-Tourism-Recommendations-in-/README.md

 **Suggested future improvements**: dynamic weighting strategies (learned instead of fixed), using graph-based approaches (LightGCN), adding temporal & seasonal features, integrating travel time & external APIs (transport, weather), and deploying a small demo service (Flask/FastAPI + simple UI).

 ---

-# How to cite / Final report

-If you use or cite this work, please reference the MSc thesis included in `/docs`:

-> Mohib Tariq (2024). *A Comprehensive Machine Learning-Based Hybrid Approach for Personalized Tourism Recommendations in Ireland.* MSc Research Project, National College of Ireland.
-(PDF included in `/docs`)

----

-# Contributing, License & Contact

-* **Contributing:** Open an issue or submit a PR.
-Add unit tests for utility functions and CI (GitHub Actions) if desired.
-* **License:** Add `LICENSE` (e.g., MIT) to the repo.
-* **Contact:** Mohib Tariq — add preferred email / GitHub handle.

----

-*README generated and placed into the canvas for easy copy/paste.*